-- 12.8.1 If the Chief Judge determines that none of the Grading Judges are able to see the competitor's aircraft, they will immediately notify the pilot by radio and instruct the pilot to break off the flight. - 12.8.2 The pilot will re-enter the box, as conditions permit, and resume the flight, beginning the Performance with the figure specified by the Chief Judge. - 12.8.3 Grading shall commence with the figure that could not be graded. - 12.8.4 The pilot will not be charged with an Interruption Penalty.
+- 12.8.1 If the Chief Judge determines that none of the Grading Judges were able to judge a figure they shall notify the pilot by radio, after the end of the Performance, of the figure(s) that must be reflown. - 12.8.2 The pilot shall re-enter the box, as conditions permit, and refly the figure(s) for the Grading Judges. - 12.8.3 Each figure reflown may be handled by the pilot as if resuming after an Explicit Interruption.